MistressPlague/Easy-Minecraft-Modpacks/README.md

 Download MUST be a direct download link.
 Not a link to a download page.
 Direct to file.

 On CurseForge, click download, then right click and copy link address for the try again text.
+Easy Minecraft Modpacks will autocorrect the URL if you right click the main download button instead of try again.
+Note this is exclusive to curseforge.
+Other websites that don't have a direct download for a download button will need worked around by the user.

 On Modrinth, right clicking the main download button is direct.